-- 10. Bady, Mohajer and Kennedy, individually and at times through NuVeda or other entities, have engaged in additional fraudulent acts of self-dealing and other acts of misconduct that constituted a breach of their legal duties.
-Terry Declaration, P 12. - 11.
-For instance, Terry and other members of NuVeda learned that Bady misrepresented the source of his funds Bady originally contributed to NuVeda in exchange for equity.
-Terry Declaration, P 13. - 12.
-Nevada law and the state regulatory agencies required in depth financial disclosures.
-Terry Declaration, P 14.

-- 13. While Bady averred that his funding came from the sale of a business, upon information and belief, Bady, in concert with Mohajer, in fact funded his contributions from money he acquired from his friend, Majid Golpa ("Golpa").
-Terry Declaration, ▶ 15. - 14.
+- Bady, Mohajer and Kennedy, individually and at times through NuVeda or other entities, engaged in fraudulent acts of self-dealing and other acts of misconduct.
+Complaint, \ \mathbb{P} 48; Terry Declaration, No 12. - 9.
+For instance, Terry and other members of NuVeda learned that Bady misrepresented the source of funds he originally contributed to NuVeda in exchange for equity.
+Complaint, No 49; Terry Declaration, No 13. - 10.
+While Bady averred that his funding came from the sale of a business, upon information and belief, Bady, in concert with Mohajer, in fact funded his contributions from money he acquired from his friend, Majid Golpa ("Golpa").
+Complaint, P 51; Terry Declaration, P 15. - 11.
 Upon information and belief, Bady and Mohajer then promised that in exchange for the funds, Golpa would receive a 5.5% membership interest in NuVeda, a pledge that was prohibited by Nevada law.
-Terry Declaration, \$\mathbb{P}\$ 16. - 15.
+Complaint, ₱ 52; Terry Declaration, ₱ 16. - 12.
 Mohsen Bahri ("Bahri") and Bady also negotiated the terms of a \$500,000 promissory note.
-Terry Declaration, ₱ 17. - 16.
+Complaint, ₱ 53; Terry Declaration, ₱ 17. - 13.
 Bady then made an undisclosed deal with Bahri to provide Bady with a \$500,000 investment in which Bahri would receive a 4% interest in NuVeda.
-Terry Declaration, ₱ 18 - 17.
-This was contrary to NuVeda's understanding of the financing.
-Terry Declaration,

-17. P 19 - 18.
+Complaint, ₱ 53; Terry Declaration, No 18. - 14.
 Following discovery of the true nature of Bady and Mohajer's wrongful side deals with third parties, a dispute arose between Terry and Goldstein on the one hand and Bady and Mohajer on the other hand regarding Defendants' clandestine and wrongful side deals, pursuant to which Bady and Mohajer attempted to allocate ownership interests to their friends, and the true source of Bady's capital contribution, Golpa and Bahri.
-Terry Declaration, P 20. - 19.
+Complaint, P 54; Terry Declaration, P 20. - 15.
 Bady and Mohajer were not authorized to pledge to Golpa or Bahri a 5.5% or 4% interest in NuVeda, yet Bady demanded that the members, including Terry and Goldstein, agree to ratify his apparent promises to provide such interest to Golpa and Bahri.
-Terry Declaration, \$\mathbb{P}\$ 21. - 20.
-Upon information and belief, the transfer of the interests, as proposed by Bady, would jeopardize NuVeda's licenses.
-Terry Declaration, \$\mathbb{P}\$ 22. - 21.
-On or about November 1, 2015, a monthly payment was due to Bahri on the \$500,000 promissory note.
-Terry Declaration, ₱ 23. - 22.
-Bady, long-time personal friends with Bahri, instructed Terry to not pay the monthly payment and stated he "would take care of it."
-Terry Declaration, \$\mathbb{P}\$ 24. - 23.
-On November 11, 2015, Bahri sent demand for the November 1, 2015 payment.
+Complaint, \$\mathbb{P}\$ 56; Terry

-Terry Declaration, No 25.
+Declaration, No 21.